 Camp out in the garden one night; pitch up a tent, light a fire (in a brazier, chiminea or firepit), roast marshmallows and tell them stories - all wrapped up in duvets and blankets of course.
 And don't forget to keep an eye out for hundreds of shooting stars between October 20 - 22!

 13. Make butter

 You can't really go wrong with a recipe that only requires one ingredient!
-Try James Martin's butter recipe and let the kids help strain it, and flavour it.
+Try our butter recipe, and let the kids help strain it, and flavour it.
 You can then eat it spread over toast for the rest of the week!

 14. Watch old Disney classics

 How well do they know the original Cinderella, Beauty and The Beast, 101 Dalmatians, Bambi, The Lion King, or the Aristocats?
 There are so many great original Disney movies that they're bound to love – and you'll love re-watching them too!

 15. Make pompoms